 To Miss Understanding is to Miss Love

-Over time, it will lose some of its hold over you and might cause you to doubt the very foundations of your marriage.
-Intimacy and understanding, however, are the cornerstones of a happy partnership.
-According to Anaïs Nin, love cannot exist without these essential components.
-If you genuinely want to create lasting love, you first need to create mutual understanding.
-And to create mutual understanding you need intimacy.
+Over time, it will lose some of its hold over you and might cause you to doubt the very foundations of your happy marriage.
+Intimacy and understanding, however, are the cornerstones of a happy marriage.
+Anaïs Nin also talks about how to keep your marriage strong.
+One of the successful marriage tips is to be aware that love cannot exist without these essential components.
+If you genuinely want to create lasting love and a happy marriage, you first need to create mutual understanding.
+And to create mutual understanding, you need intimacy.

 Wise Words from a French Novelist